 Snails are similar in most ways to Slugs apart from their shell.
 This is their most striking feature and close study reveals wonderful geometric patterns.
 Also the palatable species have been a source of food for many years - some archeological evidence suggests that the snail was one of the first animals to be domesticated about 12,000 years ago.
 Although the larger Roman Snail (Helix pomatia) is eaten as Escargo, the Garden Snail (H. aspersa) is served as Petit Gris in France.
 The latter is still prepared as a dish known as Mendip Wallfish in Somerset; boiled in cider and served up in the shell in a herb butter.
 They must be purged first to ensure they have not been eating something harmful by feeding them on lettuce or cabbage for 10 days.

-Apart from this they can be just as pestilent as their slimy cousins, but they have their friends, most notably American novelist Patricia Highsmith who preferred animals to people.
+Apart from this they can be just as pestilent as their slimy cousins, the slugs, but they have other friends, most notably American novelist Patricia Highsmith author of the Mr Ripley series of novels, who preferred animals to people.
 She kept about 300 carrying some of them around in her handbag attached to a lettuce - once to a dinner party, letting them crawl on the table to fellow guest's disgust.
-When moving to France where the importation of snails is banned, she smuggled her 'pets' six at a time under her breasts as she travelled to the country.
+It is believed that she was fascinated by the fact that they are hermaphroditic.
+When moving to live in France where the importation of snails is banned, she smuggled her 'pets' six at a time under her breasts as she travelled to the country.

 The Garden Snail Helix aspersa (above left) can grow to 38 mm wide with five dark bands on a fawn background.
 They are usually found during the day behind stones and clinging to walls where they are sheltered by a climbing plant.
 They become active at night or occasionally during dull moist days, when they can avoid predators and drying sunshine.
 They can live for about three years.